Welsh Highland Railway: Relationship with the Festiniog Railway Company

 Another key part of the agreement defined the names of the two companies' operations during the period that the line was restored.
 The FR Co. promoted their section as The Welsh Highland Railway (Caernarfon) (WHR C) and WHR Ltd. changed its operational name from The Welsh Highland Railway to The Welsh Highland Railway (Porthmadog) (WHR P).
 When the two sections were connected in 2008, WHR Ltd. changed its operational name to The Welsh Highland Heritage Railway and the FR Co. started to promote their operation as The Welsh Highland Railway or, in a largely Welsh-speaking area, Rheilffordd Eryri.

 In the end, WHR Ltd was only able to build around a third of the way to Pont Croesor, with trains terminating at a location known as Traeth Mawr Loop (opened in 2007).
-The reasons behind this and the consequences, continue to be a subject of debate and led directly to a breakdown of relations between the two companies in 2008.
+The reasons behind this and the consequences, which continue to be a subject of debate, led directly to a breakdown of relations between the two companies in 2008.
 Since then efforts have been made to improve relations and these are still ongoing.